ypike-eightfold/octuple-ide-setup/docs/components/Col.md

 ## Overview

 ### Purpose
 The Col component is a column container that works with Row components to create responsive grid layouts.
-It's part of Octuple's 24-column grid system.
+It's part of Octuple's **12-column grid system**.

 ### When to Use
 - Creating column-based layouts within a Row